abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 After making all our changes, we can run the `AspirationalAbp.AppHost` project.

 ![[./aspire-dashboard.png]]

 ## Conclusion

-Combining Dotnet Aspire with the ABP framework creates a powerful setup for building robust, cloud-native applications.
+Combining .NET Aspire with the ABP framework creates a powerful setup for building robust, cloud-native applications.
 By integrating Aspire's observability and cloud capabilities with ABP's approach of focusing on your business without repeating yourself, you can develop feature-rich, scalable applications with enhanced monitoring and seamless cloud integration.
 This guide provides a clear path to set up and configure these technologies, ensuring your applications are well-structured, maintainable, and ready for modern cloud environments.